Loki (Marvel Comics): Young Avengers

 The team is left in a situation where neither Wiccan nor Loki are powerful enough to fight Mother.
-In order to increase Loki's power, Wiccan ages Loki's body to that of a teenager, increasing his powers.
+To increase Loki's power, Wiccan ages Loki's body to that of a teenager, increasing his powers.
 Now able to take on Mother, as well as Leah, who had recruited the exes of the other Young Avengers members, the group goes to Mother's dimension to stop things once and for all.
 In his confrontation with Leah, she taunts him for destroying his younger self.
 Realizing that she is merely an illusion created by his own guilty conscience, Loki confesses his part in freeing Mother, as well as for killing his younger self.
 Now sated, the exes and Leah vanish, allowing the Young Avengers to defeat Mother.
 When Wiccan turns to introduce his teammate to his parents, he finds that Loki is missing, having fled the scene wracked with guilt over his actions.
 Later, when the team throws a New Year's party, Prodigy sees Loki watching them and confronts him, only to find out that Loki supplied the money behind the party.
 Loki admits that if he came back, the team would probably forgive him, and therefore he will not show himself, feeling unworthy of their forgiveness.
 After briefly making a pass at Prodigy, Loki appears to teleport away.
 As the party ends and the team leaves, Loki looks on fondly at a photo of himself with the team.

 Agent of Asgard

-In a mission for the All-Mother, Loki traveled from space to Midgard in order to collect five keys Odin had once forged for him should he be worthy.
+In a mission for the All-Mother, Loki traveled from space to Midgard to collect five keys Odin had once forged for him should he be worthy.
 Using his sorcery and wits, Loki used the keys to claim Gram, the sword of Sigurd, as his own.
 He also befriended a human, Verity Willis, with the power to always know if she is being lied to.
 She and Loki develop a great friendship, and through him she develops friendships with Sigurd and Lorelei, while Loki continues to run missions for the All-Mother.
 He later discovers that he is being manipulated by King Loki, his villainous and depraved future self, who is much the same as the old Loki was before his death and resurrection.
 While Loki fears one day becoming King Loki, he also knows that his future self is determined to make it happen.